frankois944/KTViewModelBuilder/README.md

 ## Conclusion

 That's all we need.

-A [Sample](https://github.com/frankois944/KTViewModelBuilder/tree/main/Sample) has a shared library, an iOS/Android app.
+A [Sample](https://github.com/frankois944/KTViewModelBuilder/tree/main/Sample) is available in this repository, which has a shared library and an iOS/Android app.